cliburn/sta-663-2015-old/pretest.md

 **Probability and statistics**

-* Familiarity with common univariate distributions (uniform, Gaussian, exponential, Poisson, binomial etc) and the multivariate normal distribution
-> In any programming language, draw and plot a histogram of 10,000 samples from a Poisson distribution with $\lambda=3$.
+* In any programming language, draw and plot a histogram of 10,000 samples from a Poisson distribution with $\lambda=3$.
-* Can calculate expectation, variance and covariance
-> Without using a computer or calculator, find the covariance of
+* Without using a computer or calculator, find the covariance of
 \\[
 \begin{array}[cc]
 0 1 & 3 \\